Search

 Frequent Contributor

-Registration date: 2009-02-09
+Registration date : 2009-02-09

 Character sheet

-Amplification: Tube
+Amplification: Parasound

-Speakers: Loth
+Speakers: Klipsch

 Back to top Go down

-Re: What interconnect you are using ?
+What interconnect you are using ?
+Empty Re: What interconnect you are using ?

-Post by azri on Mon Jul 12, 2010 8:27 pm
+Post by azri Mon Jul 12, 2010 3:27 pm

 you du realise pbj also have 3 strands rite? im confused because pbj IC & coax looks the same, or are they actually the same thing?